Werkov/Werkov.github.io/_posts/2019-11-06-sync-people.md

 cause synchronous messaging storm and overload.

 ### Phone calls
-Phone calls combine the lack of personal contact with all
+Phone calls combine the lack of personal contact, inability to transfer nonverbal channel with drawbacks of synchronous communication.
-- verbal/nonverbal

 ## Recommendations